maurorosalesjr/Capstone/CapstonePropsal.md

 ##### MVP
 The Minimal Viable Project will include:
 * My original charaecter battling Pokemon called via the API
+* Player stats are randomly generated, making each game unique
+* Combat entails player's attack and weapon combine for damage to pokemon and vice versa(pokemon dealing damage to player) for each turn

+##### Stretch Goals
+The Strech Goals include:
 * Use those battles to "Level up" and increase the main charecters stats
 * Have dynamic backgrounds that change with each new battle

-##### Stretch Goals
-The Strech Goals include:
 * having an overworld where my original charecter will be able to explore
 * main charecter will have special attacks